 In the first part of the course, we will focus on traditional economic theory and show that it cannot account for different anomalies and paradoxes in financial decision-making.
 Next, we will turn to psychology as the missing link that explains the discrepancies between traditional finance and actual human behavior.
-We will focus on the biases and common mistakes that have been documented in the behavioral literature and what they imply.
-After gaining a foundational understanding of behavioral finance, we will turn to its applications – investment decisions, financial markets manias, managerial mistakes, the role of uncertainty and risk and stock market puzzles.
+We will focus on the biases and common mistakes found in behavioral literature and what these mistakes imply.
+After gaining a foundational understanding of behavioral finance, we will turn to its applications – investment decisions, financial markets manias, managerial mistakes, the role of uncertainty and risk, and stock market puzzles.

-Prerequisites: No prior knowledge of finance or economics is required.
+No prior knowledge of finance or economics is required.
 However, basic knowledge of algebra is expected, as well as the ability to engage in college-level reading.